How to make pre-1920s homes more resilient to flooding

 Are you considering improvements to your home, to make it more energy efficient and better able to cope with extreme weather?
 Not sure what to do or where to start?

-If your home is at risk of flooding or other extreme weather, you might be able to take advantage of a free audit, to work out what improvements to make.
+If your home is at risk of flooding or other extreme weather, CAfS can carry out a home audit, to work out what improvements to make.